particle-iot/docs/src/content/reference/developer-tools/cli.md

 $ particle setup
 ```

-To set up a cellular device (Electron, Boron, B Series SoM), go to [setup.particle.io](https://setup.particle.io) or use the mobile apps.
+To set up a cellular device (Electron, Boron, B Series SoM), go to [setup.particle.io](https://setup.particle.io).

-To set up an Argon, see [particle serial wifi](#particle-serial-wifi) or use the mobile apps.
+To set up an Argon, P2, or Photon 2 (Wi-Fi), you can use [setup.particle.io](https://setup.particle.io) or to only set Wi-Fi credentials, you can use [particle serial wifi](#particle-serial-wifi).

 ## particle login